-Where might Nova Scotia look in its search for yet more bang per healthcare buck?
-As in other provinces, areas that experts have identified as promising include:
+Where might Islanders look for yet more bang per healthcare buck?
+As in many other provinces, areas that experts have identified as promising include:

-- establishment and expanded use of electronic health records; - more coordinated team-based primary care, giving patients comprehensive non-acute services from practitioners such as doctors, nurses, dieticians and physiotherapists; - scope-of-practice changes to substitute services from providers such as pharmacists and nurse practitioners for similar services provided by more expensive physicians; - integration of follow-up care for patients once they are discharged from hospital; - improvements in, and more use of, non-institutional care for seniors with chronic conditions;

-- 50uice.
-CII II (2014). - incentives for patients to take greater responsibility for maintaining their own health; and - more use of clinical evidence to reduce variation in diagnostics and therapeutics use.
+- more coordinated team-based primary care, giving patients comprehensive non-acute services from practitioners such as doctors, nurses, dieticians and physiotherapists; - scope-of-practice changes to substitute services from providers such as pharmacists and nurse practitioners for similar services offered by more expensive physicians; - integration of follow-up care for patients once they are discharged from hospital; - improvements in, and more use of, non-institutional care for seniors with chronic conditions; - incentives for patients to take greater responsibility for maintaining their own health; - more use of clinical evidence to reduce variation in diagnostics and therapeutics use; and - the establishment of electronic health records.